 M is so smart because it cheats.
 It works like Siri in that when you tap out a message to M, algorithms try to figure out what you want.
 When they can’t, though, M doesn’t fall back on searching the Web or saying “I'm sorry, I don’t understand the question.”
 Instead, a human being invisibly takes over, responding to your request as if the algorithms were still at the helm.
 (Facebook declined to say how many of those workers it has, or to make M available to try.)

 That design is too expensive to scale to the 1.2 billion people who use Facebook Messenger, so Facebook offered M to a few thousand users in 2015 as a kind of semi-public R&D project.
 Entwining human workers and algorithms was intended to reveal how people would react to an omniscient virtual assistant, and to provide data that would let the algorithms learn to take over the work of their human “trainers.”

 “Everybody in this field is dreaming of creating the assistant that will finally be very, very, very smart,” says Alex Lebrun, who started the project.
 M is supposed to open a path to truly doing it.

 Now two years down that path, Facebook’s research project can justifiably be called successful.
 Users like M, and the theory that software could learn to take over some work from the human trainers has been borne out.
-Yet M is still far from the point where it could be offered to the other 99.9 percent of Messenger users, and progress has been harder won than expected.
+Yet M is still far from the point where it could be a real product offered to the other 99.9 percent of Messenger users, and progress has been harder won than expected.